rishabco/Gangopadhyay_CSCI2270_FinalProject/README.md

 How to Run

-When the User starts the program, the program a graph is generated from a .txt file.
-(We will include a file "cities.txt" as an example)
+When the user starts the program, they pass in the name of a .txt file from which the program's graph will be built.
+A sample .txt has been provided as an example, it is called cities.txt.
+The program automatically generates two graphs, one normal graph, with different districts, and one with "hub" cities that contain airports, that allow for movement between districts.

+Once the graphs are made, the program begins.

-A menu is then displayed with the following options:
+A menu is then displayed and provides the user with the following options:

 1. Print All City Options
 2. View Options for Ground Travel